 Concern over the Patriot Act has frequently been cited as a reason why European organisations should be cautious in locating their data within US-owned services and facilities.

-When this is robustly addressed in terms of legality (see this PDF and the Data Protection Commissioner’s guidance on cloud here) the focus of attention shifts not to interception within the law, but interception outside of the law, or at least in some obscure grey area where the rules are unclear and transparency irrelevant.
+When this is robustly addressed in terms of legality (see the Data Protection Commissioner’s guidance on cloud here) the focus of attention shifts not to interception within the law, but interception outside of the law, or at least in some obscure grey area where the rules are unclear and transparency irrelevant.

 Even where data can be fully encrypted within the cloud, the sceptic will question whether the spooks have tricked you into believing the encryption algorithm you are using will protect your privacy when it is merely lulling you into that most dangerous condition – the illusion of safety.
 At the other end of reaction is a lack of surprise, a resigned ‘of course they’re looking at my data’, a view born of familiarity with advertising around your free email or your social media feed changing in response to your private communications.